mpg-age-bioinformatics/flaski/CONTRIBUTING.md

 # Contributing

-If you would like to contribute to flaski please make a fork and submit a pull request once you're with your changes and would like to see them merged to the main branch.

 Flaski is a flask based collection of web apps for life-sciences.
 Flaski can be deployed using the `docker-compose.yml` or on a [kubernetes](https://github.com/mpg-age-bioinformatics/flaski/tree/master/kubernetes#kubernetes) cluster.
 Within Flaski, `pyflaski` provides access to all the main functions used by the different web applications.

+If you would like to contribute to flaski please make a fork and submit a pull request once you're ready with your changes and would like to see them merged to the main branch.

+### Apps

 Each app is made of 3 parts, `main`, `routes`, and `templates`: